-The Master of Public Health (MPH) is the most widely recognized professional degree for those wishing to enter or advance in the field of public health.
-Mason’s MPH program provides coursework in all five core disciplines of public health and advanced training in one of seven concentration areas.
+The Master of Public Health (MPH) is a widely recognized professional degree for those wishing to enter or advance in the field of public health.
+Our Council on Education for Public Health (CEPH)-accredited MPH program prepares students with the foundational public health knowledge and competencies to address the most pressing and emerging health problems with advanced training in one of several concentrations.

 The Master of Science (MS) in Global Health prepares students to conduct multidisciplinary research on health issues of global importance.
 Students complete coursework on these issues as well as in epidemiology, biostatistics, and research methods.
 The required thesis provides students an opportunity to work closely with a GCH faculty member to systematically investigate a problem or issue with global health implications.

 The accelerated MPH program is designed for Mason’s highly qualified and highly motivated undergraduate students from any major.

 The Graduate Certificate in Public Health (Generalist) provides students with the fundamental knowledge and skills of public health.
 This program is ideally suited for those with health-related professional experience.